DRS-DevTeam-Batch1/drs-app/README.md

 # drs-app
-DRS App being created by Batch # 1
+This repo contains DRS App being created by Batch # 1 (out of the 3 DRS Batches).